 I co-organise the WordPress meetups in Geneva since 2013.
 This group have been created in 2012 by Paolo Belcastro and Jenia Laszlo, and when they left Geneva, 2-3 of us took the group in charge.
 We organise monthly meetups from September to June, and talk about various topics for all kind of knowledge level.
 We like to be very inclusive and friendly, and always follow the meetups by a dinner out.

-I have also been part of the WordCamps organisation teams in Geneva in 2016, Bern in 2017, Lausanne 2018 and now Zurich 2019, and I have also been a speaker, a volunteer at WCEU 2017 among others or sponsor in other WordCamps.
+I have also been part of the WordCamps organisation teams in Geneva in 2016, Bern in 2017, Lausanne 2018, Zurich 2019, and now Genève 2020 and I have also been a speaker, a volunteer at WordCamp Europe in 2017 and 2019, among others or sponsor in other WordCamps.
 See a full list at the end of this page.

-I love community and human relations centered projects, and I like everything open-source which allows everyone to have their voices heard, I have these values in common with WordPress and its code of conduct.
+I love community and human relations centered projects, and I like everything open-source which allows everyone to have their voices heard (“Democratize publishing”).
+I have these values in common with WordPress and its code of conduct.

 On WordCamp Lausanne site